 Some examples of lawyers conducting document review services in support of litigation that involve the exercise of legal knowledge, skills and judgement include:

-If a lawyer uses his or her legal knowledge, judgment and/or skill when working on a matter, it can be expected that the lawyer has engaged in the practice of law.
+If a lawyer uses their legal knowledge, judgment and/or skill when working on a matter, it can be expected that the lawyer has engaged in the practice of law.

 In determining whether document review services constitute the practice of law, it may be helpful to keep in mind that the following are not considered to be particularly relevant or determinative:

 So, for example, you can expect the following statements NOT to be particularly instructive:

 Although generally not the case, it is possible that a lawyer may conduct document review services in support of litigation within very narrow defined tasks that may not involve the exercise of legal knowledge, skills or judgment.

 For example, if the lawyer reviews documents only for specific keywords, or only sorts documents to and from specific people, or just organises documents within certain defined time periods, and the lawyer is not involved in the determination of the criteria for this work or have other involvement, then the lawyer may in fact not be engaged in the practice of law.